Radiative forcing: Forcing due to changes in solar irradiance

+Variations in total solar irradiance (TSI)

 The intensity of solar irradiance including all wavelengths is the Total Solar Irradiance (TSI) and on average is the solar constant.
 It is equal to about 1361 W m−2 at the distance of Earth's annual-mean orbital radius of one astronomical unit and as measured at the top of the atmosphere.
 Earth TSI varies with both solar activity and planetary orbital dynamics.
 Multiple satellite-based instruments including ERB, ACRIM 1-3, VIRGO, and TIM have continuously measured TSI with improving accuracy and precision since 1978.

 Approximating Earth as a sphere, the cross-sectional area exposed to the Sun ($\pi r^2$) is equal to one quarter the area of the planet's surface ($4\pi r^2$).
 The globally and annually averaged amount of solar irradiance per square meter of Earth's atmospheric surface ($I_0$) is therefore equal to one quarter of TSI, and has a nearly constant value of $I_0=340~~\mathrm{W}~\mathrm{m}^{-2}$.

-Annual cycles

-Earth follows an elliptical orbit around the Sun such that TSI received at any instance fluctuates between about 1321 W m−2 (at aphelion in early July) and 1412 W m−2 (at perihelion in early January), or thus by about ±3.4% during each year.
+Earth follows an elliptical orbit around the Sun, so that the TSI received at any instant fluctuates between about 1321 W m−2 (at aphelion in early July) and 1412 W m−2 (at perihelion in early January), and thus by about ±3.4% over each year.
 This change in irradiance has minor influences on Earth's seasonal weather patterns and its climate zones, which primarily result from the annual cycling in Earth's relative tilt direction.
 Such repeating cycles contribute a net-zero forcing (by definition) in the context of decades-long climate changes.